vglug/ProgrammingLogic/README.md

 # ProgrammingLogic

-Various programming logic in various programming languages
+Various programming logic in various programming languages.
 <hr>

-This Repo is mainly created for the HACKTOBERFEST2020
+This Repo is mainly created for the HACKTOBERFEST2020.
 <hr>
+##STEP
+1.